About the author

 One problem that becomes apparent rather quickly in a business environment is how you integrate all these localized, individual-level authentication and security practices into an enterprise IT infrastructure with potentially hundreds of managed devices assigned to staff members.
 What happens when a field inspector can’t sign in because he doesn’t remember the complex passcode you set up on his iPhone for him?
 These are some hard challenges given the rate that the technology advances; it’s hard for enterprise management software providers to keep up with what’s new.

-We’ve written previously on the blog about mobility management systems like Soti’s MobiControl product, VMware’s AirWatch, and MobileIron.
-These tools exist to help bridge this gap and provide higher-order platforms for managing dozens to thousands of mixed devices for employees.
+Mobility management systems like Soti’s MobiControl product, VMware’s AirWatch, and MobileIron help bridge this gap and provide higher-order platforms for managing dozens to thousands of mixed devices for employees.
 You can remotely sign in for providing support, install applications, control what can be installed, and handle on-device settings from a centralized control center.
 These options, naturally, aren’t free, but can be powerful additions to enable enterprises to manage their hardware securely and reasonably.

 If security was easy, no one would ever have their data stolen or compromised, but that’s not the world we live in.
 Establishing secure best practices in an environment with many different device types and versions and a diverse range of technical skill on the user side is a huge challenge.
 We hope this quick overview was helpful to point you to some of the built-in and ready capabilities of mobile platforms that can mitigate some of the risk inherent in mobile data collection.